shoutem/react-native-calendar-manager/README.md

 Run `npm install --save git+ssh://git@bitbucket.org:fiveminutes/react-native-calendar-manager.git`

-### Automatic plugin linking using rnpm

-You can use [`rnpm`](https://github.com/rnpm/rnpm) to add native dependencies automatically.
-Just run:

-`$ rnpm link`
+### Linking

+Run:

+`$ react-native link react-native-calendar-manager`
-Which will link all native dependencies from the plugin.

-It will also add a directory containing your app's AppDelegate to CalendarManager projects build path which is necessary for building the iOS dependencies.
+Which will link all native dependencies from the plugin, as well as add a directory containing your app's AppDelegate to CalendarManager projects build path which is necessary for building the iOS dependencies.

 ### Manual plugin linking